byuccl/spydrnet-tmr/docs/symbiflow/index.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 1. Go into the INSTALL_DIR specified when installing symbiflow (which is likely ~/opt/symbiflow/)
 2. Go to /xc7/install/share/symbiflow/scripts/xc7/.
 This directory contains files used by symbiflow_synth.
 3. Open synth.tcl.
 Add the "-nocarry" option to all of the synth_xilinx commands.
 This is done because replicating designs with carry adders doesn't work too well.
-However, if one is experienced with replicating designs and would still like carry adders, this part can be ommitted.
+However, if one is experienced with replicating designs and would still like carry adders, they may choose to skip this part.
 4. Open conv.tcl.
 Add the following:

    * "hierarchy -purgelib" as the first command